Transrapid: Los Angeles to Las Vegas

 The California–Nevada Interstate Maglev project is a proposed 269 mi (433 km) line from Las Vegas, Nevada to Anaheim, California.
 One segment would run from Las Vegas to Primm, Nevada, with proposed service to the Las Vegas area's forthcoming Ivanpah Valley Airport.
 The top speed would be 310 mph (500 km/h).
 In August 2014 the backers of the scheme were seeking to revive interest in it.

 Other

-There have been several other evaluations conducted in the US including Washington DC to Baltimore, Chattanooga to Atlanta and Pittsburgh to Philadelphia.
-So far no project has started construction.
+There have been several other evaluations conducted in the US, including Washington, DC, to Baltimore; Chattanooga to Atlanta; and Pittsburgh to Philadelphia.
+So far [when?], no project has started construction.
 See list of maglev train proposals in the United States.

 Canary Islands

 A two line, 120-kilometers (75-mile) long system has been proposed for the island of Tenerife, which is visited by five million tourists per year.
 It would connect the island capital Santa Cruz in the north with Costa Adeje in the south and Los Realejos in the northwest with a maximum speed of 270 km/h (169 mph).
 The estimated cost is €3 billion.
 Transrapid has advantages over a conventional rail plans which would require 35% of its route in tunnels because of the steep terrain on the island.